Go Back

 >>> Debt Obsession: National debt is portrayed as a burden that must be repaid.
 But in a fiat economy, national debt is simply money that has been issued and not yet taxed back.
 It isn’t the same as household debt.

 >>> Inflation Fear: Inflation is used as a scarecrow.
 Yes, too much money chasing too few goods can raise prices – but this is a supply issue, not proof of scarcity.
 Instead of tackling supply problems, governments lean on interest rates that enrich lenders.
+In short: the system is wrapped in a story designed to control public perception and funnel profit to the top.

 The Wealth Illusion